zacksmash/laravel-mcp-apps/README.md

 Laravel starter for building Model Context Protocol (MCP) Servers and OpenAI-compatible Apps using the official [`laravel/mcp`](https://github.com/laravel/mcp) package.

+This starter also includes the standard Laravel Vue starter kit, with Passport installed for using OAuth with your MCP server.

 ### Quick Start

 Clone and bootstrap: